 There are some good initiatives for mental health awareness in the technology industry, including the previous mentioned MHPrompt and OSMI , but ultimately this is an issue that we all need to improve upon.

 Not only does there need to be fundamental support at the executive and human-resources level, but at a grassroots level we all need to understand the warning signs, and be open to fostering environments where mental health can be discussed freely.

-*Addendum: I edited this post in March 2018, to include a reference to some research that provided the mental illess prevelance rate of 50% in technology.
+*Addendum: I edited this post in late 2018, to include a reference to some research that provided the mental illess prevelance rate of 50% in technology.